nupur9016/Nupur/README.md

 3. P3-WRANGLING OPENSTREET MAP DATA : Chose a region and used data munging techniques to assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.
 4. P4-EXPLORATORY DATA ANALYSIS USING R : Investigated a dataset using R and exploratory data analysis techniques, exploring both single variables and relationships between variables.
-5. P5-Identifying Fraud using Machine Learning : Identified which Enron employees are more likely to have committed fraud using machine learning and public Enron financial and email data.
+5. P5-IDENTIFYING FRAUD USING MACHINE LEARNING : Identified which Enron employees are more likely to have committed fraud using machine learning and public Enron financial and email data.